JasLaumbh/Sushi_Man/README.md

-# 🍣 Sakura Sushi - Restaurant Website
+# 🍣 Sushi Man - Restaurant Website

 A beautifully animated, responsive website for a fictional sushi restaurant called **Sushi Man**, built using HTML, CSS, and JavaScript.
 Perfect for showcasing menus, business details, and connecting with customers.